eddiethedean/moltres/README.md

 - 🌊 **Streaming Support** - Handle datasets larger than memory with chunked processing
 - ⚡ **Async Support** - Full async/await support for all operations
 - 🔒 **Security First** - Built-in SQL injection prevention and validation
+- 🎯 **SQLModel & Pydantic Integration** - Attach models to DataFrames for type safety and validation

 ## 📦 Installation